Rays vs. White Sox Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has 33 hits with four doubles, a triple, five home runs and 10 walks.
-He has driven in 24 runs with three stolen bases.
+- Arozarena has four doubles, a triple, seven home runs, 10 walks and 28 RBI (35 total hits).
+He's also stolen three bases.

 Arozarena Recent Games